Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Related Work and Discussion

 The main reason why our root-causing approach is not fully automated is that we rely on validator's feedback to decide when splitting of failure subgroups is not required any further.
-For example, to decide whether all failures in each subgroup of failures at the leaves of the $RCT$ constructed so far \emph{have the same root-cause, with actionable insights}.
-Even if the subgroup descriptions -- the range tuples -- were generated automatically so that all subgroup descriptions together cover all the positive samples and only positive ones, and the samples covered by these subgroup descriptions are disjoint, it is not guaranteed that these subgroups are the right ones, and that the descriptions of these subgroups are the right ones.\footnote{There may be many such sets of subgroup descriptions in general, and there might be none, say in case the dataset has a sample that is assigned two or more different response values; in the latter case, adding more features to the dataset might help to resolve such conflicts in the data and allow for cleaner separation of positive and negative samples using range tuples or rules.} Formal specifications enabling automating such a decision (to keep human out of the loop) do not exist, and as discussed in the introduction, such decisions can also depend on the context and goals of root-causing, and on how deep root-causing should go.
+For example, to decide whether all failures in each subgroup of failures at the leaves of the $\rct$ constructed so far \emph{have the same root cause, with actionable insights}.
+Even if the subgroup descriptions -- the range tuples -- were generated automatically so that all subgroup descriptions together cover all the positive samples and only positive ones, and the samples covered by these subgroup descriptions are disjoint, it is not guaranteed that these subgroups are the right ones, and that the descriptions of these subgroups are the right ones.\footnote{There may be many such sets of subgroup descriptions in general, and there might be none, say in case the dataset has a sample that is both positive and negative; in the latter case, adding more features to the dataset might help to resolve such conflicts in the data and allow for cleaner separation of subgroups of positive samples from negative ones using range tuples or rules.} Indeed, as it can be seen from the experimental evaluation is Section~\ref{S.results}, a failing test might have multiple explanations through rules with precision~$1$, and not all of them need to point to the right root cause.
+Formal specifications enabling automating such a decision (to keep human out of the loop / eliminate the need for an oracle) do not exist, and as discussed in the introduction, such decisions can also depend on the context and goals of root-causing, and on how deep root-causing should go.
 We expect that further automation can be added in this direction by mining expert validator's \emph{decisions} through labeling the identified intermediate root-causing hints and the rules that can isolate the associated subgroups of failures, by extending ideas proposed in Subsection~\ref{SS.mining}.
-These rules can be reused for predicting and classifying failure root-causes in future regressions.
+These rules can be reused for predicting and classifying failure root causes in future regressions.
 In particular, rules and models learned during pre-silicon validation can be reused for post-silicon validation and later for tracking anomalous behaviors during in-field operation.